Constraining Bianchi Type I Universe With Type Ia Supernova and H(z) Data: Results and discussion

-Table~\ref{tab:4} demonstrates the results of statistical analysis for $\omega$BI DE model using OHD, JLA, and their combination.
-The contour plots, at $1\sigma$ and $2\sigma$ confidence levels, of the model parameters for OHD, JLA, and OHD+JLA are also depicted in Figure.~\ref{fig1}.
-In this case, at $1\sigma$ confidence levels, for JLA data the dark energy EOS parameter varies between quintessence and phantom regions ($-1.36\leq \omega_{X}\leq -0.84$) whereas for OHD and OHD+JLA data the EOS parameter only varies in phantom region (for OHD $-1.54\leq \omega_{X}\leq -1.404$ and for JLA $-1.46\leq \omega_{X}\leq -1.08$).
-It is obvious that our results support phantom dark energy scenario in BI dark energy model.
-This result is in agreement with WMAP \& Planck (2015) collaboration.
-When we use joint OHD+JLA dataset, the values of estimated parameters are obtained in close agreement with the concordance model.
-Our joint analysis constraints anisotropy parameter as $-38\times10^{-4}\leq\Omega_{A}\leq-16\times10^{-4}$ at $1\sigma$ error which is 10 times larger than $\sim 10^{-5}$ level anisotropies in the CMB.
-This result shows that using these two datasets are not enough to constrain anisotropy parameter, $\Omega_{A}$, in BI universe.
-It is worth mentioning that H(z) data are not sensitive to the behavior of cosmological spatial inhomogeneities \cite{ref50}.
-Hence, more precise measurements of $H(z)$ at higher redshift are needed for tighter constraints on $\Omega_{A}$.Also we observe that the for joint combanition of two daasets, the estimated value of the current expansion rate of universe $H_{0}$ is in good agreement to the Adel et al, Planck, ($67.74\pm0.46$)\cite{ref11}, Hinshaw et al, WMAP, ($68.92\pm0.84$) \cite{ref10}, but deviates from Riess et al ($73.4\pm1.74$)\cite{ref51}.
-It is worth noting that our estimated $H_{0}$ is in excellent agreement with Chen \& Ratra ($68\pm2.8$) \cite{ref52}.
+Table~\ref{tab:4} demonstrates the results of our statistical analysis for $\omega$BI dark energy model using OHD, JLA, and their joint combination.
+Also, we have depicted the two-dimensional joint contours (OHD+JLA), at $68\%$ and $95\%$ CL, and the one-dimensional marginalized posterior distributions for cosmological parameters in Figure.~\ref{fig1}.
+From Table~\ref{tab:4} we observe that, at $68\%$ confidence level, when we constraint model over OHD or JLA datasets alone, the dark energy EOS parameter varies between quintessence and phantom regions (for OHD $-2.13\leq \omega_{X}\leq -0.81$ and for JLA $-1.36\leq \omega_{X}\leq -0.84$) whereas for OHD+JLA dataset this parameter only varies in phantom region ($-1.46\leq \omega_{X}\leq -1.08$).
+Therefore, it is obvious that our results support phantom dark energy scenario in BI dark energy model.
+This result is in agreement with 9 years WMAP \cite{ref10}\& Planck (2015) collaboration \cite{ref11}.
+From Table~\ref{tab:4} we observe that there is about $\sim0.8\sigma$ of a deviation of the EOS parameter from the cosmological constant from OHD data (this is only $\sim 0.5\sigma$ from JLA).
+This deviation from $\omega_{\Lambda}=-1$ could be partly due to systematics in these data.\\ Our joint analysis indicates that the anisotropy parameter vary in interval $-38\times10^{-4}\leq\Omega_{A}\leq-16\times10^{-4}$ at $68\%$ error which is 100 times larger than the level of anisotropies, $\sim 10^{-5}$, observed in the CMB measurements.
+This result shows that using these two datasets is not enough to constrain anisotropy parameter, $\Omega_{A}$, in BI universe.
+It is worth mentioning that $H(z)$ data is not sensitive to the behavior of cosmological spatial inhomogeneities \cite{ref50}.
+Hence, more precise measurements of $H(z)$ at higher redshifts are needed in order to put tighter constraints on the anisotropy parameter $\Omega_{A}$.
+Also we observe that for the joint combination, OHD+JLA, whilst the estimated value of the current expansion rate of the universe i.e $H_{0}$ is in good agreement to those obtained by Adel et al, Planck, ($67.74\pm0.46$)\cite{ref11}, Hinshaw et al, WMAP, ($68.92\pm0.84$) \cite{ref10} and specially with that obtained by Chen \& Ratra ($68\pm2.8$) \cite{ref52}, but deviates from what reported by Riess et al ($73.4\pm1.74$)\cite{ref51}.
 Figures.~\ref{fig2},~\ref{fig3} depict the robustness of our fits.
-From Figure.~\ref{fig2} we observe that the joint dataset gives raise to quite better fit.
-It is worth nothing that although JLA dataset by itself is not sensitive to the expansion rate $H_{0}$, but when we combine it to OHD dataset, in the joint analysis, JLA constrains other parameters of the Model which in turn affect the estimate of $H_{0}$.
+From Figure.~\ref{fig2} we observe that the joint dataset gives raise to a quite better fit.
+It is worth noting that although JLA dataset by itself is not sensitive to the expansion rate $H_{0}$, however, in the joint analysis it constrains other parameters of the model which in turn affect the estimate of $H_{0}$.
 This is why in Table~\ref{tab:4} we observe a change in the value of $H_{0}$ when fitting model to the joint OHD+JLA dataset.
-From the $H(z)$ data we find evidence for the cosmological deceleration-acceleration transition to have taken place at a redshift $z_{t}=0.72\pm0.14$ which is in good agreement with the Farooq et al \cite{ref38} determination of $z_{t}=0.72\pm0.05$ as well as Busca et al \cite{ref53} determination of $z_{t}=0.82\pm0.08$ at $1\sigma$ error.
-The deceleration-acceleration transition takes place at $z_{t}=0.72\pm0.14$ at 68\% CL which is in good agreement with the results in Tables~\ref{tab:1} and \ref{tab:2} of Ref \cite{ref54}.
-From The join combination of $H(z)$ and SNIa datasets we find that the change of the BI expansion phase from deceleration to acceleration takes place at a redshift $z_{t}=0.57^{+0.0037}_{-0.15}$ which is in good agreement with the results obtained by Vargas dos Santos et al \cite{ref55}.\\
+From the $H(z)$ data we find evidence for the cosmological deceleration-acceleration transition to have taken place at a redshift $z_{t}=0.72\pm0.14$.
+This computed $z_{t}$ is in good agreement, at $68\%$ CL, with those obtained by Farooq et al \cite{ref38} determination of $z_{t}=0.72\pm0.05$, Busca et al \cite{ref53} determination of $z_{t}=0.82\pm0.08$ and those reported in Tables~\ref{tab:1} and \ref{tab:2} of Ref \cite{ref54}.
+Moreover, from The join combination of $H(z)$ and SNIa datasets we find that the change of the BI expansion phase from deceleration to acceleration takes place at redshift $z_{t}=0.57^{+0.0037}_{-0.15}$ which is in good agreement with the results obtained by Vargas dos Santos et al \cite{ref55}.\\